bahtiyartan/troia/docs/96AppendixI.rst

 List of Changes
 ---------------

-2019.05.15 - Update : 802 version on "How to Read Version Number?"
+2019.05.15 - Update: 802 version on "How to Read Version Number?"

-2019.05.15 - New title  : "Reading Transaction Info" to transactions section.
+2019.05.15 - New title: "Reading Transaction Info" to transactions section.

 2019.05.14 - New section: Appendix I